A few words before I get stoned by some ‘The Prodigy’ fanatics

 I’m a huge fan of ‘Prodigy’ for more than 20 years now, and I really love and respect the band.
 In this article, I’d like to introduce bands with comparable radical and aggressive sound power.
 I think it’s about time, because every time a new band hits a ‘big beat’ people say: “That sounds almost like ‘The Prodigy’.”.
 I’m really grateful for what ‘The Prodigy’ has done for the electronic music scene, but they are not the Uber-Ones who invented music itself.

 Anyway, here are some bands that deserve the same respect for their music-style as ‘The Prodigy’ does.
 Please also keep in mind that this list is no ranking.
-I hope you enjoy it, and maybe you’ll find some new music to kick your ass.
+I hope you enjoy it, and maybe you’ll find some new music that is going to kick your ass.

 I got to know the band accidentally by receiving their promo CD ‘Nemesis’ around 2 years ago.
 And to be honest I didn’t even know a thing about ‘Jayce Lewis’, founder and singer of Protafield.
 Just check out his discography and you´ll see.
 As I listened to ‘Nemesis’ the bombastic sound left a big impact on me.
 The opener ‘God-Forced‘ is already a 5-star rating track, but I fell deeply in love with the second song ‘Severe Sever‘.
 This one is a true dancefloor masterpiece.
 Overall the whole album entertains with groundbreaking beats and highly dynamical sounds.